Investigating Anthropometric Fidelity in SAM 3D Body: Conclusion

 \section{Conclusion}

-In this paper, we analyze SAM 3D Body's consistent failure to reconstruct anthropometric deviations such as pregnancy, scoliosis, and geriatric atrophy.
-We demonstrate that this is not a capacity limitation but an emergent consequence of optimizing for perceptual quality over geometric fidelity.
-We identify three mechanisms driving this standardization: MHR's parametric bottleneck constrains anatomical variance to a low-dimensional linear subspace ($\mathbb{R}^{45}$ shape, $\mathbb{R}^{68}$ skeleton) learned from standardized bodies; DINOv3's semantic invariance and spatial quantization discard medically significant variations as noise; and annotation-based alignment enforces smoothness priors that penalize biological irregularities.
+In this paper, we dissect SAM 3D Body's consistent difficulty in reconstructing out-of-distribution anthropometric deviations, such as third-trimester pregnancy morphology, severe spinal scoliosis, and geriatric skeletal atrophy.
+We found that this represents an architectural trade-off favoring high-level perceptual plausibility over strict geometric and topological fidelity rather than a sheer capacity limitation.
+We isolate three primary mechanisms driving this morphological standardization: First, the MHR's parametric bottleneck rigidly constrains anatomical variance to an overly compressed linear subspace (just 20 core shape coefficients) anchored entirely to standardized body types.
+Second, DINOv3's inherently invariant tokenization explicitly discards pathologically significant high-frequency variations as algorithmic noise.
+Finally, annotation-based perceptual alignment actively enforces overarching smoothness priors that penalize and suppress biological irregularities.

-This exemplifies the perception-distortion trade-off in current foundation models, creating a barrier to medical adoption where millimeter-scale features are diagnostically critical.
-Nevertheless, the model's robust architecture provides a strong foundation for medical simulation and can be extended via hybrid implicit-explicit representations, targeted fine-tuning on pathological datasets, and Medical-in-the-Loop alignment prioritizing clinical fidelity.
-Bridging the gap between artistic and clinical 3D reconstruction remains a critical frontier.
+This architectural dynamic fundamentally exemplifies the strict perception-distortion compromise in modern computer vision foundation models, explicitly raising significant barriers to their standalone deployment in critical diagnostic frameworks where sub-millimeter anatomical features dictate precise clinical outcomes.
+Nonetheless, the robustness of SAM 3D Body's latent representations provides a statistical prior for medical simulation.
+By bridging the representation gap via implicit-explicit hybrid geometric architectures, facilitating targeted fine-tuning on pathological datasets, and pioneering strict Medical-in-the-Loop alignment pipelines, future iterations can successfully extend the utility of these foundational models into clinical diagnostics.